rchillyard/Args/README.md

     val args = Array("-f", "argFilename", "positionalArg")
     val as: Args[String] = Args.parse(args)

-Once parsed and validated, an Args object can be processed by invoking the process method with a map of "name"->function pairs.
+Once parsed and validated, an *Args* object can be processed by invoking the *process* method with a map of "name"->function pairs.
-The signature of the process method is:
+The signature of the *process* method is:

     def process(fm: Map[String, Option[X] => Unit]): Try[Seq[X]]

 The args are processed as *side-effects* (!!) but any positional args are returned in the result.
 If any exceptions are thrown by the functions, the result will be a *Failure* and not a *Success*.

+An alternative to invoking *process* is to split the *Args* up into options and positional args using the *options* and *positional* methods:

+    def options: Map[String, Option[X]]
+    def positional: Seq[X]

 Please see the *ArgsSpec* class for more examples of invoking the various methods available.